- Ph.D., Economics, University of Wisconsin, 1980

 - Metropolitan Development

-David Audretsch is a Distinguished Professor and the Ameritech Chair of Economic Development at Indiana University, where he is also serves as Director of the Institute for Development Strategies.
+David Audretsch is a Distinguished Professor and the Ameritech Chair of Economic Development at Indiana University, where he also serves as Director of the Institute for Development Strategies.
 He is an Honorary Professor of Industrial Economics and Entrepreneurship at the WHU-Otto Beisheim School of Management in Germany and a Research Fellow of the Centre for Economic Policy Research in London.

 Audretsch’s research has focused on the links between entrepreneurship, government policy, innovation, economic development, and global competitiveness.
 He is co-author of The Seven Secrets of Germany, published by Oxford University Press.
 He is co-founder and Editor-in-Chief of Small Business Economics: An Entrepreneurship Journal.
 He was awarded the Global Award for Entrepreneurship Research by the Swedish Entrepreneurship Forum (Entreprenörskapsforum).
 He has received honorary doctorate degrees from the University of Augsburg in Germany and Jonköping University in Sweden.
 Audretsch was also awarded the Schumpeter Prize from the University of Wuppertal in Germany.